 When you first get these pans, they usually come coated with with wax or another coating.
 This is to prevent it from rusting.
 You have to strip it and season it to get it to working condition.
 All you need to do is wash it in hot water and scrub it off.

 To season the pan, you can coat it with a light oil then heat it up to a smoking point.
 Rinse and repeat until it develops a black coating.
 Another way to do this is just fry potato peels in oil.
 It will get better with age.

 Some of these cookware have a rivetless design.
 Some proponent say that this makes it easier to clean.
 If you think about it, you need to maintain the seasoning.
 This makes a rivetless design pointless.
 The only time where I see a rivetless design to be important is when you are making crepe.
 For those pan, you should really get a pan with low sides instead of these carbon steel pan.

 Most of these shape are all very similar.
 In all honesty, they are not that good.
 They have no rolled lip and the corners are very sharp.
-The only one that is different is the one by mauviel and mineral b omelete pan.
-They are shaped like how a traditional french skillet are.
-It has a wide surface and is perfect for frying.
+The only one that is different is the one by mauviel and mineral b omelette pan.
+They are shaped like a traditional french skillet.
+The cooking surface is wide and is perfect for frying.

 These are the list of some of the best carbon steel pan around.
 I personally would prefer a version with a slightly rounded interior.
 However, you should consider other factor as well.
 If you want a pan that is preseason from the factory, go with lodge.
 For a rivetless pan, go for matfer bourgeat.
 A heavy thick pan that can sear like no other, I recommend the mineral b omelette pan.

 I hope you like this Article, check out our article on the Best Roasting Pan with Rack.